-Sharif شريف is a moving drama about the precarious lives of LGBTQ+ Palestinians, written by Tomer Aldubi.
+Sharif شريف - is a staged reading of a play about the precarious lives of LGBTQ+ Palestinians.

 About the Playwright